Yasha Sapir

 Works in Progress

-A paper on slurs and complicity.
+A paper on ignorance and complicity.

-A paper on complicity.
+A paper on complicity and silence.

 A paper on vague communication.